niclasreich/teamspeak-installer/README.md

 To use my TeamSpeak-Installer, just copy the following line and paste it into your terminal.

 <code>bash <(wget -O- --no-check-certificate 'https://raw.githubusercontent.com/niclasreich/teamspeak-installer/master/installer')</code>

+Update from 3.0.13.8 to 3.1.0
+===
+To update from 3.0.13.8 (from my old installer version) to 3.1.0, just copy the following line and paste it into your terminal.
+<code>bash <(wget -O- --no-check-certificate 'https://raw.githubusercontent.com/niclasreich/teamspeak-installer/master/update-3.1.0') && /etc/init.d/cron start</code>

 Features
 ===